 How do I moisturize my hair after deep conditioning?

 Moisturizing your hair is just as important as deep conditioning.
-There are three ways to lock in moisture after conditioning your hair which are leave-in conditioners and oils.
+There are three ways to lock in moisture after conditioning your hair which is leave-in conditioners and oils.

 Why does my hair feel like straw after deep conditioning?